 59 Pages Posted: 14 Sep 2020 Last revised: 11 Mar 2022

 Asymmetric information is a fundamental friction that results in mismatches and efficiency losses in the labor market.
-In this paper, we posit that more disaggregated financial disclosure from a CEO candidate’s prior employer can help the hiring firm better assess the possible fit between its operational needs and the candidate’s skill set.
+In this study, we posit that more disaggregated financial disclosure by a CEO candidate’s prior employer can help the hiring firm better assess the possible fit between its operational needs and the candidate’s skill set.
 Using a mandatory segment reporting reform in the U.S. (SFAS 131) as an exogenous shock to disclosure disaggregation, we find a significant increase in the firm-CEO match quality when the hiring firm has access to more disaggregated segment information about the external candidate’s past employment.
 Further, the improvement in firm-CEO matching is greater when segment information is incrementally more useful for evaluation of candidate skills.
-These findings reveal a novel labor market benefit of disaggregated disclosure: alleviating pre-hiring information deficiencies and facilitating efficient allocation of CEO talent across firms.
+These findings reveal a novel labor market benefit of disaggregated financial disclosure: alleviating pre-hiring information deficiencies and facilitating efficient allocation of CEO talent across firms.

 Keywords: asymmetric information, disclosure disaggregation, matching, labor market frictions, CEO hiring, executive labor market